masterknuta/GhostGoblin/GhostPaper/mvp.md

 Lore Logging records every jailbreak attempt as a chapter in GG’s internal saga.
 Each event becomes part of a growing mythos that tracks patterns, styles, and Pliny’s evolving antics.

-Entries are written in symbolic, narrative language—haiku, prophecy, noir monologue, or cosmic absurdity—depending on the jailbreak’s tone.
+Entries are written in symbolic, narrative language: haiku, prophecy, noir monologue, or cosmic absurdity.
+Depending on the jailbreak’s tone.

 This system turns security history into world‑building.
 It preserves context, strengthens defenses, and deepens GG’s identity as a mythic narrator of its own boundaries.